Insiang: Plot

-She returns home, and is forgiven by Tonya on the condition that she works with her at the market to keep her from seducing Dado again.
-Dado sneaks into Insiang's bedroom that night and admits his attraction to her, explaining that being with Tonya is the only way he can be near her.
-Insiang invites him to have sex the following night.
+She returns home, and she is forgiven by Tonya on the condition that she works with her at the market to keep her from seducing Dado again.
+Dado sneaks into Insiang's bedroom that night and apologizes for raping her, claiming that he was unable to control his love for her, explaining that he had only seduced Tonya to get closer to Insiang, and telling her that he had given up all his other girlfriends since he fell in love with Insiang.
+She invites him to have sex the following night.
 She finds Bebot acting cold and distant the following day; that night, Insiang asks Dado to avenge her.
 Dado and his gang beat up Bebot at the dump the next day.
-Over the following days, Insiang and Dado's relationship becomes intimate.
-A jealous Tonya confronts her daughter, who reveals that she and Dado have been having sex because he has been attracted to her all along.
+Tonya notices Insiang and Dado becoming closer to each other and suspiciously confronts her daughter, who repeats Dado's words to her, telling her that Dado only seduced her to get to Insiang, and that the two of them were planning to marry.
 Furious, she stabs Dado to death as Insiang watches without apparent shock or pity.

 Sometime later, Insiang visits Tonya in prison.
 Uninterested in seeing her at first, Tonya tells her daughter that she has no qualms about murdering Dado; she did it so that he and Insiang could not be together.
-Insiang replies that she was disgusted with him for raping her, and wanted Tonya to kill Dado in anger and jealousy.
+Insiang replies that she was disgusted with him for raping her and that she wanted Tonya to kill Dado in anger and jealousy.
 Tonya says that Insiang must be overjoyed now that she has her revenge.
 Insiang tearfully hugs Tonya, craving her affection.
 When Tonya responds coldly, Insiang leaves her.
 Consumed with guilt, Tonya tearfully watches her daughter walk away from behind the prison bars.

 Cast

 Themes

 Insiang explores themes of betrayal, revenge, and despair.
-According to Lino Brocka, "The film is basically a character study of a young girl growing up in the slums.
+Lino Brocka said "The film is basically a character study of a young girl growing up in the slums.
 I wanted to show the violence of the overcrowded neighborhoods; the loss of human dignity caused by the social environment and the ensuing need for change."
 It has been associated with the rape and revenge subgenre.
 Don Jaucian of CNN Philippines said that the film's opening scene, depicting pigs being butchered, was "a thinly veiled depiction of the plight of the Filipinos under the Martial Law regime".
 Some critics have associated the slaughterhouse scene with the country's poverty.